REPRESENTATIVE VERDICTS & SETTLEMENTS

 Seibel v.
 Ralphs

-Kelly represented approximately 353,000 consumers who took part in a promotion at Ralphs, whereby shoppers were promised a free three day, two night stay at a “Marriott-like” hotel throughout the U.S., in return for purchasing $400 worth of groceries in a 4 week period.
-Although 353,000 shopper purchased the groceries, the company that Ralphs hired to provide the hotel rooms absconded with the money Ralphs had provided to pay for the rooms.
-Ralphs then advised the shoppers that they had “filled out the forms wrong” and refused to provide the rooms.
+Kelly represented approximately 353,000 consumers who took part in a promotion at Ralphs, whereby shoppers were promised a free three day, two night stay at a "Marriott-like" hotel throughout the U.S., in return for purchasing $400 worth of groceries in a 4 week period.
+Although 353,000 shoppers purchased the groceries, the company that Ralphs hired to provide the hotel rooms absconded with the money Ralphs had provided to pay for the rooms.
+Ralphs then advised the shoppers that they had "filled out the forms wrong" and refused to provide the rooms.
 Kelly was successful in obtaining the rooms, or if the customers preferred, a Mastercard gift card for the value of the rooms.

 $7,000,000 Settlement before trial - Injured minor in juvenile detention

 "Minor A" v.
 Los Angeles County